dmijatovic/go-concepts/api-pg-go/README.md

 There are some ideas about MVC structure but I am inclined using a custom structure:

-- hash: module resposible for hashing the passwords. bcrypt is used.
+- password: module resposible for hashing the passwords. bcrypt is used.
 - pgdb: module responsible for postgres database connection and models
 - routes module: container routes and calls appropriate method in models
+- token: module for signing and verifying JWT.
 - views: static index.html page for root of the api

 ## Dependencies